andrew/ultimate-awesome/README.md

 - [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
 - [awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca).
 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.
+- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-diffusion-model-in-rl](https://github.com/opendilab/awesome-diffusion-model-in-rl) - A curated list of Diffusion Model in RL resources (continually updated).
 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
 - [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.